 Development projects with significant progress

-Next to the successful development of the recyclable black bottle, Henkel and Ampacet are currently piloting the new packaging for different products across business units and categories.
+Next to the successful development of the recyclable black bottle for the Bref products, Henkel and Ampacet are currently piloting the new packaging for different products across business units and categories.
 Through tests under real conditions, the suitability of the new material was confirmed.
 Cyclos-HTP, an institute specialized in the classification, assessment and certification of recyclability of packaging and goods certified that Henkel’s bottles with this carbon-free black color are fully detectable and sortable.
 Henkel’s packaging development teams are now working on successfully integrating the new material into additional packaging types while ensuring it meets the highest quality standards.
 As a next step, they are driving the integration of recycled content in the packaging.

 “We are honored to partner with Henkel to support the circular economy with this innovation,” says Philippe Hugelé, Ampacet Strategic Business Manager, Moulding.
 “As part of our sustainability initiative, our REC-NIR-BLACK carbon-black free masterbatch provides a second life for black plastic packaging by allowing scanning by near-infrared technology for automated sorting at recovery facilities.
 We are pleased to be able to contribute to packaging recyclability for Henkel’s iconic brands.”
 Ampacet’s REC-NIR-BLACK has been named “Product Technology Innovation of the Year” at the Plastics Recycling Awards Europe 2019 in April.